GEV 8300-020 – Wetlands Field Research – Summer 2019

 (note that students may not take this course multiple times)

 - Undertake research as part of a National Science Foundation Long-Term Ecological Research (LTER) project in Plum Island, MA, to evaluate how climate change and land-use change influences tidal marsh ecosystems.
-This is an immersive field research experience in the marshes and estuaries of Plum Island over the first weekend of fall break.
-Research will include measuring the import and export of materials in tidal marsh systems through a full tidal cycle, assessing the water-atmosphere greenhouse gas flux, and determining whole-system metabolism.
+This is an immersive field research experience in the marshes and estuaries of Plum Island over a long weekend during summer session II.
+Research will include measuring the import and export of materials in tidal marsh systems through a full tidal cycle, assessing the water-atmosphere greenhouse gas flux, and determining rates of organic matter decomposition.